Aliases for TRPM5 Gene

 GeneCards Summary for TRPM5 Gene

 TRPM5 (Transient Receptor Potential Cation Channel Subfamily M Member 5) is a Protein Coding gene.
-Diseases associated with TRPM5 include Beckwith-Wiedemann Syndrome.
-Among its related pathways are CREB Pathway and Ion channel transport.
+Diseases associated with TRPM5 include Beckwith-Wiedemann Syndrome and Progressive Familial Heart Block, Type Ib.
+Among its related pathways are Ion channel transport and CREB Pathway.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is TRPM4.

 Voltage-modulated Ca(2+)-activated, monovalent cation channel (VCAM) that mediates a transient membrane depolarization and plays a central role in taste transduction.
 Monovalent-specific, non-selective cation channel that mediates the transport of Na(+), K(+) and Cs(+) ions equally well.
 Activated directly by increases in intracellular Ca(2+), but is impermeable to it.
 Gating is voltage-dependent and displays rapid activation and deactivation kinetics upon channel stimulation even during sustained elevations in Ca(2+).
 Also activated by a fast intracellular Ca(2+) increase in response to inositol 1,4,5-triphosphate-producing receptor agonists.
 The channel is blocked by extracellular acidification.
 External acidification has 2 effects, a fast reversible block of the current and a slower irreversible enhancement of current inactivation.
 Is a highly temperature-sensitive, heat activated channel showing a steep increase of inward currents at temperatures between 15 and 35 degrees Celsius.
 Heat activation is due to a shift of the voltage-dependent activation curve to negative potentials.
 Activated by arachidonic acid in vitro.
 May be involved in perception of bitter, sweet and umami tastes.
 May also be involved in sensing semiochemicals.